longhorn/website/content/docs/1.1.0/best-practices.md

 ### Setting up Extra Disks

-Any extra disks must be written in the `/etc/fstab` directory to allow automatic mounting after the machine reboots.
+Any extra disks must be written in the `/etc/fstab` file to allow automatic mounting after the machine reboots.

 Don't use a symbolic link for the extra disks.
-Use `mount --bind` instead of `ln -s` and make sure it's in the `fstab` directory.
+Use `mount --bind` instead of `ln -s` and make sure it's in the `fstab` file.
 For details, see [the section about multiple disk support.](../volumes-and-nodes/multidisk/#use-an-alternative-path-for-a-disk-on-the-node)

 ## Configuring Default Disks Before and After Installation